openlcb/OpenLCB_Single_Thread/examples/README.md

 - **AVR2ServoNIO**<br>
     Implements 2 servos and 8 i/o

-- **AVR2ServoNIO-Toggle**<br>
-    Implements 2 servos and 8 i/o
-    Implements toggle functionality on inputs
-    Implements delays on producer events

-- **AVR2ServoNIOTACan**<br>
     Implements MCP2515 connectivity with the ACNA2515 library, and allows setting of the MCP2515 clock frequancy, chip select pin, and interrupt pin.
     Implements 2 servos and 8 i/o
     Implemetns toggle inputs
     Implements delays on producer events
-    Implements detach servo at teh end of a movement
+    Implements detach servo at the end of a movement

 - **OlcbBlankNode**<br>
     The example shows the minimal node code without any additional logic.